hbz/lobid-blog/_drafts/skohub-vocabs.md

 We will thus start this series with [SkoHub Vocabs](https://github.com/hbz/skohub-vocabs), a static site generator that provides integration for a GitHub-based workflow to publish an HTML version of SKOS vocabularies.
 Check out the [JAMStack Best Practices](https://jamstack.org/best-practices/) for some thoughts about the advantages of this approach.
 SkoHub Vocabs – like SkoHub Editor that will be presented in a separate post – is a stand-alone module that can already be helpful on its own, when used without any of the other SkoHub modules.

+# How to publish a SKOS scheme from GitHub with SkoHub Vocabs

 Let's take a look at the editing and publishing workflow step by step.
 We will use SkoHub Vocabs to publish a subject classification for Open Educational Resources.
 We will use the "Educational Subject Classification" (ESC), that was created for the [OER World Map](https://oerworldmap.org) based on [ISCED Fields of Education and Training 2013](http://uis.unesco.org/sites/default/files/documents/isced-fields-of-education-and-training-2013-en.pdf).

 ## Step 1: Publish vocab as turtle file(s) on GitHub